How many times a day do you read something like this?: Tedious Trading is one of the UK’s leading purveyors of bland brand claims.

 Vagueness is easy

-‘One of’ is lazy thinking: an example of those vague, unprovable claims that unimaginative copywriters delight in.
-It sounds good – but doesn’t say anything useful.
-And no one can disprove it.
+‘One of’ is lazy thinking: an example of the vague, unprovable claims that unimaginative copywriters delight in.
+The phrase sounds good – but doesn’t say anything useful.
+Which is why no one can challenge it.

 Journalists love it too.
 ‘One of’ is the go-to qualifier for hacks who can’t be arsed to do their research.
-Drop them anywhere in the country, and TV reporters introduce their piece with a: I’m here in Middlesville, one of the most [beautiful / friendly / miserable / forgettable] towns in Britain.
-Which makes it indistinguishable from the last town in which they trotted out the same phrase.
+Drop a TV reporter anywhere in the country, and they’ll introduce their piece with a: I’m here in Middlesville, one of the most [beautiful / friendly / miserable / forgettable] towns in Britain.
+Which makes it indistinguishable from the last [beautiful / friendly / miserable / forgettable] town in which they trotted out the same phrase.

 How far down the pecking order are you?